2022

 Zönnchen, Benedikt; Köster, Gerta

-GPGPU Computing for Microscopic Pedestrian Simulation Inproceedings
+GPGPU Computing for Microscopic Pedestrian Simulation Proceedings Article

 In: Foster, Ian; Joubert, Gerhard R; Kučera, Luděk; Nagel, Wolfgang E; Peters, Frans (Ed.): Parallel Computing: Technology Trends, pp. 93-104, 2020.